YonasFissha/TODO-APP-WITH-REACT-AND-REDUX/README.md

-# TO DO APP with React
+# TO DO APP with React and Redux

 ## My Goal